gabriel-aplok/gabriel-aplok.github.io/_projects/aplok-guns.md

 - 🔈 Satisfying sound effects.
 - 👀 Smooth animations from firing to reloading, drawing to running.
 - ⚡ Beautiful and Optimized effects such as muzzle flashes, blood, explosions, lights, bullets solid and water impacts etc.
-- 💥 Innovative features, with systems never seen before in Bedrock.
+- 💥 Innovative features, with systems never seen before in Minecraft Bedrock.
 - 👍 Survival-friendly with everything craftable.
-- 🔊 Reverb and distant effects.
+- 🔊 Reverb and distant sound effects.
 - 🧪 Optimized for low-end devices.

 ## Experimental Gameplay

-- Holiday Creator Features (Required).
+- Holiday Creator Features [Required].
-- Beta APIs (Required).
+- Beta APIs [Required].

 ## How to Make Guns